Wehrmacht: Crimes against POWs

-Criminal and genocidal organization
+Criminality

 Among German historians, the view that the Wehrmacht had participated in wartime atrocities, particularly on the Eastern Front, grew in the late 1970s and the 1980s.
 In the 1990s, public conception in Germany was influenced by controversial reactions and debates about the exhibition of war crime issues.

-Holocaust historian Omer Bartov, a leading expert on the Wehrmacht, wrote in 2003 that the Wehrmacht was a willing instrument of genocide and that it is untrue that the Wehrmacht was an apolitical, professional fighting force that had only a few "bad apples".
-Bartov argues that far from being the "untarnished shield", as successive German apologists stated after the war, the Wehrmacht was a criminal organization.
-Likewise, the historian Richard J. Evans, a leading expert on modern German history, wrote that the Wehrmacht was a genocidal organization.
-The historian Ben H. Shepherd writes that "There is now clear agreement amongst historians that the German Wehrmacht ... identified strongly with National Socialism and embroiled itself in the criminality of the Third Reich."
+Holocaust historian Omer Bartov, wrote in 2003 that the complicity of the Wehrmacht in genocide is well-supported by a mass of scholarship.
+Bartov argues that postwar portrayals of the Wehrmacht as professionally minded and ideologically indifferent distorted the reality that soldiers deeply influenced by Nazi propaganda and indoctrination, often using Nazi vocabulary in their private writings.
+The historian Ben H. Shepherd writes that "There is now clear agreement amongst historians that the German Wehrmacht, as an institution at any rate, identified strongly with National Socialism and embroiled itself in the criminality of the Third Reich."

+Historian Richard J. Evans writes that the Wehrmacht, "as a matter of policy", employed systematic violence against civilians that caused the death of millions.
+Mass killings, forced evacuations and the destruction of villages were done in the name of fighting partisans.
+Living off the land meant the seizure of food and livestock, which devastated agriculture and left many occupied populations without supplies.
+During the retreat from the Soviet Union after Stalingrad, the German Army employed a scorched-earth policy, destroying settlements, crops, livestock, and machinery while driving civilians into the "desert zone" in front of the advancing Red Army, where many died.
 British historian Ian Kershaw concludes that the Wehrmachts duty was to ensure that the people who met Hitler's requirements of being part of the Aryan Herrenvolk ("Aryan master race") had living space.
 He wrote that:

 The Nazi revolution was broader than just the Holocaust.
 Its second goal was to eliminate Slavs from central and eastern Europe and to create a Lebensraum for Aryans. ...
 As Bartov (The Eastern Front; Hitler's Army) shows, it barbarised the German armies on the eastern front.
 Most of their three million men, from generals to ordinary soldiers, helped exterminate captured Slav soldiers and civilians.
-This was sometimes cold and deliberate murder of individuals (as with Jews), sometimes generalised brutality and neglect. ...
+This was sometimes cold and deliberate murder of individuals (as with Jews), sometimes generalised brutality and neglect.
+No less than 58 per cent of Russian POWs held by Germany died, compared to a tiny 4 per cent of Anglo-American POWs!
 German soldiers' letters and memoirs reveal their terrible reasoning: Slavs were 'the Asiatic-Bolshevik' horde, an inferior but threatening race.

 Several high-ranking Wehrmacht officers, including Hermann Hoth, Georg von Küchler, Georg-Hans Reinhardt, Karl von Roques, Walter Warlimont and others, were convicted of war crimes and crimes against humanity at the High Command Trial given sentences ranging from time served to life.